reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

+** We got our friends Adam and Sam to interact with our device.
+We did not tell them that there was a wizard prior to using the device.
+Here is a link to a recording of Adam's interaction: [Link]()

 Answer the following: